Archaeological-Museum-Hamburg/Tachy2GIS/README.md

 **Known Issues:** *There's a problem with "Map Refresh" in QGIS 3.0.3.
 Resulting from this the "Object Count" of a new and empty layer stays at "0" and you can't zoom in to the measured objects.
 As a workaround make a copy of the layer and zoom in then.*

 **Funding:** *Free software isn't necessarily produced for free.
 The development of Tachy2GIS has been funded by the [Archeological Museum of Hamburg](https://amh.de/) and the [German Archeological Institute](https://www.dainst.org/).
-If you want to get into the boat, feel free ton contact us.*
+If you want to get into the boat, feel free to contact us.*

 # Tachy2GIS: Concepts and Architecture